 The case is valued based on the injury and the out-of-pocket expenses that are justified by the injury.
 Compensation for pain and suffering is known as General Damages, which are capped at €500,000.
 Compensation for out-of-pocket expenses is known as special damages, and these are not capped.

 During the Injuries Board process, the time for bringing a case is put on hold and does not recommence until six months after the case is released.
 If the Defendant admits liability, the Injuries Board can award a sum which is first notified to the Defendant and then the Plaintiff.
-If both agree, then the case is at an end and the Defendant writes a cheque for the award.
+On condition that both agree, then the case is at an end and the Defendant writes a cheque for the award.
 If the Defendant does not like the award, they have the entitlement to deny liability and send the case to the Courts.
 All dealings with the Injury Board is completely confidential without prejudice.

 In Catastrophic Injury cases, the Plaintiff’s solicitor can make an application under Section 17 of the Civil Liability Act to have the Injuries Board release the case on the basis that the case is too complicated for the Injuries Board to deal with in the time that the Injuries Board have been given.
 This is the course we always adopt in McMahon Goldrick when dealing with our Catastrophic Injury cases.